transposit-connectors/mc-transposit-eng/runbooks/debugging_workflows_k8s_get_pod_status_with.md

 * From the Azure Functions app screen, use the nav bar on the left of the screen.
 Click on **Functions** in the Functions sub-menu, then click *ankrim-proxy-test*.
 * Where the code lives: From the *ankrim-proxy-test* screen, look in the nav bar on the left side of the screen for the *Developer* sub-menu.
 Then click on **Code + test**
 * To test: Since the function uses a portion of the incoming request URL to create the proxied request, I've been testing with curl from my local machine and adding `-H "Authorization: Bearer $TOKEN"` to pass the correct auth.
 Once that worked to satisfaction, I would test from the Transposit dev platform and eventually a runbook embedded action.
+* The function outputs logging data to the embedded Azure console.
+The majority of issues have been visible from the request header, which is printed to the console logs on each invocation.

 ## Debugging the webhook that calls the lambda
 The lambda is itself called by a Transposit app that then exposes webhooks that can be used by workflows.